seoupark1/Stochastic-Control/README.md

 ### Interpretation

 The commanded control and actual control were different when the LQR command exceeded the actuator limit.
-The LQR itself returned the control calculated from the nonlinear dynamics, while the reaction-wheel clipped the torque before it was applied to the spacecraft.
+The LQR itself returned the unconstrained control, while the reaction-wheel clipped the torque before it was applied to the spacecraft.

 Because less torque was available during the initial phase, the saturated case reduced the tracking error more slowly than the unsaturated case.